elgentos/LargeConfigProducts/README.md

 You can run the consumer as a background process.
 You may need to manage the consumer with a supervisor process to ensure it remains running.
 Alternatively if you are using Docker the consumer can run as a standalone container set to always restart.

 ### Changelog

-0.4.1
+0.3.6
+ - Magento 2.3.5 / 2.4.0 compatibility

+0.3.5
  - Throttle consumer process to avoid replicating product prewarm

-0.4.0
+0.3.4
  - Compatibility with Magento 2.3.x using built in AQMP/RabbitMQ
    integration
  - Removed requirement for renatocason/magento2-module-mq
  - Updated swatch-renderer-mixin updateBaseImage
  - Disabled configurable-customer-data from requirejs orginally used to auto select first option, not working in 2.3.x
-   - Added option to disable
-   cache per customer group so that group 0 is always used.
+ - Added option to disable cache per customer group so that group 0 is always used.
 Use this if you do not have customer group pricing